scalabli/quo/docs/full_screen_apps.rst

 ``A simple application``
 ------------------------

-Almost every quo application is an instance of an :class:`~quo.console.Console` object.
+Almost every quo application is an instance of an :func:`~quo.container`.
 The simplest full screen example would look like this:

 .. code:: python